biometry/APES/checklists/planningExperiment.md

 2. Read up about [validity](http://en.wikipedia.org/wiki/Validity_%28statistics%29).
 Do you have a valid question?

-3. Read the chapter about experimental design [here](https://github.com/florianhartig/ResearchSkills/raw/master/Labs/R/Script/Crashcourse-StatisticsWithR.pdf)
+3. Read the hub on experimental design, and the chapter on the same topic [here](https://github.com/florianhartig/ResearchSkills/raw/master/Labs/Statistics/Script/EssentialStatistics.pdf)

 4. Decide about the exact question and the experimental design.
 Write it down.